-The Covid-19 outbreak had a significant effect on global supply chains; a slowdown in production in other regions of the world impacted on our ability to secure sufficient supplies and lead times were extended.
+The Covid-19 outbreak is having a significant effect on global supply chains; a slowdown in production in other regions of the world may impact on our ability to secure sufficient supplies or lead times will be extended.
 Many of our supplies originate from or have components / elements (vehicles / IT equipment) manufactured in the Far East, which flow west.
-Supply chains and lead times are generally reestablished again as countries emerged out of lockdown during the summer, but some still have various restrictions that prevent manufacturing delivering at the volumes previously expected and the impact of second wave is being monitored.
+It is anticipated that it will be some time before supply chains are fully re-established again as countries emerge out of lockdown but still have various restrictions that prevent manufacturing delivering at the volumes previously expected.
+There have also been issues with shipping containers being impacted by lockdowns creating shortages elsewhere in the world delaying the movement of products.

-Emerging from this, suppliers continue to re-evaluate supply chains so as to become less reliant on one market and to build in resilience into their offering.
+Emerging from this, suppliers are re-evaluating supply chains so as to become less reliant on one market and to build in resilience into their offering.
 To do this, we will see some manufacturing moving to areas where the overheads are higher and thus in the longer term it is possible that prices will increase.